 What is the ODDFPRICE Function?

-The ODDFPRICE Function is a Financial functions, it calculates the price per $100 face value of a security or bond with an odd first period.
+The ODDFPRICE Function is an Excel Financial function.
+It calculates the price per $100 face value of a security or bond with an odd first period.

 In financial analysis, some bonds come with irregular first or last periods.
 Due to the irregular first or last period, the payment doesn’t fit in any of the usual patterns.
 If we wish to calculate the price of a bond with an odd first period, we can use the ODDFPRICE function.

 =ODDFPRICE(Settlement, Maturity, Issue, First_Coupon, Rate, Yld, Redemption, Frequency, [Basis])

 - Settlement (required argument) – This is the security’s settlement date.
 It is the date after the issue date when the security is traded to the buyer.

 - Maturity (required argument) – This is the security’s maturity date.
 It is the date when the security expires.

 - Issue (required argument) – This is the security’s issue date.